cjt5144/baseset/README.md

 * reverse string representation for a number of a given base.
 * iterator and const\_iterator types.
 * reverse\_iterator and const\_reverse\_iterator types.
-* modifiable access to individual digits for non-cont Baseset objects.
+* modifiable access to individual digits for non-const Baseset objects.
 * comparison operators to compare to Baseset objects.

 ## Examples